-The Target Addressable Market (TAM) is the “pre-stage” of the Demand Funnel.
-The TAM is the focused market segment that you are pursuing.
+The Target Addressable Market (TAM) is a “pre-stage” of the Demand Funnel.
+The TAM is the market segment being pursued.
 You can measure TAM and also estimate active TAM to build a target audience for buyer engagement.
+The Active TAM is the segment of the TAM in an active buying cycle.

 Engagement segments are defined

-The Attract Stage is focused on ensuring that your target audience is aware of your brand.
+The Attract Stage (Buyer Confronts their issue) is focused on ensuring that your target audience is aware of your brand.
 The buyer is in the Awareness process and your are seeking ways across media to attract them to your business.
 Many of these tactics use digital marketing:

 - PR, Social and Earned Media